5 Tricks to Use When Hanging Drapes and Curtains

 This Post May Contain Affiliate Links.
 Please Read my Disclosure Policy.

 When it comes time for hanging drapes and curtains in your home, I have learned a few window treatment hanging tips, plus the answers to the most frequently asked questions when it comes to hanging curtains and drapes that will ensure you get the professional looking results you envision.

-Over the past week I have been tweaking ready-made drapes to fit the width of my sliding glass doors in our new house.
-I am using everything I have learned about making and hanging drapes using traditional methods as well as not so traditional ones and also found a new-to-me idea that I thought I would share with you.
+I tweaked ready-made drapes to fit the width of my sliding glass doors in my house.
+I am using everything I have learned about making and hanging drapes using traditional methods as well as not so traditional ones from two of my friends with professional window treatment businesses complete with workrooms.
+I also found a new-to-me idea that I thought I would share with you.

 As I was removing all the professionally made and hung drapes that were left by the previous owner of my house, I found these specialty angle irons on the wall right under the rod brackets on each side of all the sliders and windows in the house.

 Do you know what they are used for?
 I didn’t at first glance, but I do now :-)

 One of the reasons they were mounted to the wall is to hide the opening between the side of the drape and the wall.